 5. TURMERIC FOR VISION

-Curcumin can be therapeutic for those suffering from diabetes by helping to deal with the associated complications, such as cholesterol problems, nephropathy, retinopathy an neuropathy.
+Curcumin can be therapeutic for those suffering from diabetes by helping to deal with the associated complications such as cholesterol problems, nephropathy, retinopathy and neuropathy.
 This is all due once again to its amazing anti inflammatory and antioxidant effects.

 8. WEIGHT CONTROL

-As obesity causes chronic low grade inflammation in the body, it in turn heightens your risk of diseases such as diabetes, heart disease, some cancers, and metabolic syndrome.
-Curcumin being such a powerful antioxidant, SUPPRESSES the flammatory messages in the fat, muscle and pancreas cells – all of these help with blood sugar levels, cholesterol, insulin resistance and other conditions associated with being overweight.
+As obesity causes chronic low grade inflammation in the body, it in turn heightens your risk of diseases such as diabetes, heart disease, some cancers and metabolic syndrome.
+Curcumin, being such a powerful antioxidant, helps suppress the inflammatory messages in the fat, muscle and pancreas cells, all of which help with blood sugar levels, cholesterol, insulin resistance and other conditions associated with being overweight.

-I wouldn’t say you can just use curcumin supplements alone to lose weight or you may be disappointed, rather use them alongside regular exercise and a healthy eating plan that contains lots of Fat Burning Foods.
+I wouldn’t say you can just use curcumin supplements alone to lose weight – if you do you may be disappointed; rather use them alongside regular exercise, and a healthy diet that contains lots of foods to help burn fat.

 Is there nothing this super spice isn’t good for?
-Some studies are showing curcumin to be as effective as an anti depressant, due to its ability to boost the neurotransmitters of the brain- dopamine and serotonin.
+Recent trials are showing curcumin to be AS EFFECTIVE as an antidepressant drug due to its ability to boost the neurotransmitters of the brain, dopamine and serotonin.
 But remember that you should never come off any medication before consulting with your doctor that it is safe to do so.

-It is worth noting here that turmeric is more greatly absorbed by the body when taken with a little black pepper and fat.
-Many supplements take this into account and add extra ingredients to help make the curcumin compounds more bio available.
-If you add this spice frequently to food then you will naturally be having other compounds that up absorption along with it.
+It’s worth noting here that turmeric is more greatly absorbed by the body when taken with a little black pepper and fat.
+Many supplement providers take this into account and add extra ingredients to help make the curcumin compounds more bio available in the body.

-As anxiety and depression are a big area with so many causes. it must be said (and I’m speaking from personal experience here) that these issues usually need more than any one variable to be helped in the long term.
+As anxiety and depression is a big area with so many causes and other factors, it must be said (and I’m speaking from personal experience) that these mental issues usually need more than any one variable to be helped in the long term.

-For maximum benefits when it comes to mental health issues you should eat a healthy Low GI Diet to keep blood sugar stable, and you MUST take regular exercise (a mix of weight bearing and cardio is best) as it will really help burn off the stress hormone cortisol AND send a cascade of feel good chemicals through your body.
-Please read ‘The Benefits of Physical Exercise’.
+For maximum benefits when it comes to mental health issues you should eat a healthy low GI diet to keep blood sugar stable, and you MUST take regular exercise (a mix of weight bearing and cardio is best) as it will really help burn off the stress hormone cortisol, and also send a cascade of feel good chemicals through your body.

-If you would like to leave any comments or questions about the subject of turmeric, or your own experiences whilst using it, then I would love to hear from you.
+If you would like to leave any comments or questions about the subject of turmeric, or share your own experiences whilst using it then I would love to hear from you.
 You can post in the comments box below.
 Thanks for checking out this article today!